United Episcopal Church of North America: Doctrine

 The doctrinal position of the United Episcopal Church is defined by the preface to the Constitution of the UECNA and the Declaration of Conformity contained in Article VIII of the UECNA Constitution.

-The UECNA originally considered the Affirmation of St. Louis to be one of its founding documents but now does not mention it in any of its formularies, rather it uses the older standards of the Thirty-nine Articles of Religion, The Book of Homilies, and the Book of Common Prayer as the basis of its doctrine.
+The UECNA considers the Affirmation of St. Louis to be one of its founding documents, but has never incorporated into its Constitution and Canons.
+Instead, it prefers the older standards of the Thirty-nine Articles of Religion, The Book of Homilies, and the Book of Common Prayer as the basis of its doctrine.
+This position was reaffirmed by a Resolution of the 2020 General Convention of the UECNA which was carried unanimously.